 The truth, however, is that we do not.
 The best we can do is to assume to a certain degree of confidence how particular things might be.
 Which, in reality, is totally fine and until someone comes up with a better explanation, perfectly adequate.
 Something similar applies to amblyopia as well.
 While it may be true that with all the available examination tools we have got, we do not find anything that could explain decreased vision in amblyopia, it does not mean that there is nothing wrong.
 Much out there is still beyond our current understanding, and exact pathophysiology of amblyopia is no exception.
 Whereas we do know that there is something wrong with the brain in amblyopia, we do not know exactly what it is.
 For that reason, as of today, we are still unable to address amblyopia more directly, more effectively if you wish.

 … we can still treat it effectively!

-Nonetheless, it is not all bad though.
+Nonetheless, it is not all bad.
 As long as amblyopia is treated early in its course, it is indeed one of the easiest and most effectively treated conditions we can treat.
-There is however, plenty of research which prove that amblyopia might actually be treated even better and more importantly, at much older ages.
+There is, however, plenty of research which proves that amblyopia might actually be treated even better and, more importantly, at much older ages.
 For now, all that remains experimental in animal models, but there is certainly hope that we will get some of it into clinical practice in the next few decades.
 We shall cover it briefly in the next blog!

 Back to amblyopia now, why does it come to be then?
 In a nutshell, there is an imbalanced input from the two eyes in one’s early life.
 In other words, the image that one retina gets is much clearer than the image the other retina gets.
 As a consequence, the brain prefers the higher quality image from one retina (one eye).
 Therefore, the input from the worse eye is attenuated in the brain, which is why that eye becomes amblyopic.